 - Statutory open house to discuss draft OP policies

 - Statutory public meeting (as part of a Council meeting) to discuss draft OP policies

 - Council decision meeting

-A community engagement plan will be developed to address key aspects of the Official Plan review.
-The community engagement plan and consultation process will go above and beyond the minimum statutory requirements of the Planning Act.
+A community engagement plan has been developed to address key aspects of the Official Plan review.
+The community engagement plan and consultation process goes above and beyond the minimum statutory requirements of the Planning Act.

 The Provincial Planning Act (Section 26) requires that the City’s Official Plan be reviewed every five years (or ten years after the approval of a new Official Plan) to ensure it conforms to Provincial legislation, policy and plans.

 The City adopted its last comprehensive review of the Official Plan in June 2012 (known as OPA 48) which was approved by the Ontario Municipal Board (OMB) in October 2017, with some exceptions.

 Since 2017, the Province has updated the Planning Act and the Clean Water Act and released a new Growth Plan and Provincial Policy Statement.
 The new Provincial Policy Statement came into effect on May 1, 2020 and A Place to Grow: Growth Plan for the Greater Golden Horseshoe (APTG) came into effect in 2019 and was subsequently amended in August 2020.

 To bring Guelph’s Official Plan into conformity with APTG, it is necessary to complete a municipal comprehensive review (MCR) that will determine where and how Guelph will grow to 2051, and plan to achieve the targets for the built-up area, designated greenfield area and downtown, known as the urban growth centre.
 This work, known as Shaping Guelph, is in progress.